 That one cluster of a story ignited the desire to write more and create different characters.
 In addition to that first effort (which I have plans to split into two books), I have three other projects in the works.
 And (here comes the big news), I completed a short story that I submitted to a publisher on a whim earlier this month.

 Amazingly, that short story was picked up by JMS Books and is scheduled to be released on November 17th.
 How wild is that?
-Never in my life did I imagined I’d publish an original story created by my imagination.
+Never in my life did I imagine I’d publish an original story created by my imagination.

 Now that I’ve gotten bitten by the creative bug, there are so many things I want to accomplish.
 I want to write a decent full-length novel.
 I want to try self-publishing.
 I want to hold my paperback in my hands.
 I want to write a story that someone loves.

-But even if I don’t check off each entry on my to do list, I’ll still find pleasure in writing.
+But even if I don’t check off each entry on my to-do list, I’ll still find pleasure in writing.